About our team

 Such has been the recognition locally of this site that the founders, Chris Elliott and Margaret Sheard, have been interviewed by Can Gazi on the local BRT TV program “A Cup of Conversation”.

-Following this programme, Chris and Margaret were interviewed by Engin Dervişağa for his BRT Vox Pop programme which is shown in the following video.
+Following this programme, Chris and Margaret were interviewed by Engin Dervişağa for his BRT Vox Pop programme and one year later Engin returned to talk to us to find out how cyprusscene.com was progressing and you can also see this interview on the video below.

 Chris Elliott is the founder of “cyprusscene.com” which is intended to be an online community review of both local and other news and interesting and entertaining information.